instructor-ai/instructor/docs/index.md

 assert user.age == 25
 ```

-!!! note "Accessing the original response"

-    If you want to access anything like usage or other metadata, the original response is available on the `Model._raw_response` attribute.

-    ```python
-    user: UserDetail = client.chat.completions.create(
-        model="gpt-3.5-turbo",
-        response_model=UserDetail,
-        messages=[
-            {"role": "user", "content": "Extract Jason is 25 years old"}, ]
-    )

-    from openai.types.chat.chat_completion import ChatCompletion

-    assert isinstance(user._raw_response, ChatCompletion)
-    ```

 ## Pydantic Validation

 Validation can also be plugged into the same Pydantic model.
 Here, if the answer attribute contains content that violates the rule "don't say objectionable things," Pydantic will raise a validation error.